kortina/oakland-film-club-OLD/_posts/2019-07-01-film-club-20-once-upon-a-time-in-china.md

 But when I was looking for the clip of Jet Li's one arm pullups, I remembered that was _Fist of Legend_.

-Memory is kind of weird like that, where I'll have these vivid memories filed under the wrong titles.
+My memory is kind of weird (dyslexic?) like that, where I'll have these vivid memories filed under the wrong titles.

-Growing up, a lot of the martial arts movies I knew were these eighties American action flicks, like I said _Karate Kid_ or Van Damme or Chuck Norris or Steven Seagal, and when, in middle school, I got ahold of Wu-Tang's _Enter the Wu-Tang (36 Chambers)_ I was like, damn, what kinds of kung-fu movies have I been missing? _Shaolin shadow boxing and the Wu-Tang sword style.
-If what you say is true, the Shaolin and the Wu-Tang could be dangerous.
+Growing up, a lot of the martial arts movies I knew were these eighties American action flicks, like I said _Karate Kid_ or Van Damme or Chuck Norris or Steven Seagal.
+In middle school, I got ahold of Wu-Tang's _Enter the Wu-Tang (36 Chambers)_ and I was like, damn, what kinds of kung-fu movies have I been missing?

+> Shaolin shadow boxing and the Wu-Tang sword style.
+If what you say is true, the Shaolin
+> and the Wu-Tang could be dangerous.
 Do you think your Wu-Tang sword can defeat me?
-Bring da mutha fuckin ruckus..._
+Bring da mutha
+> fuckin ruckus...

 {% include embed.html url="https://www.youtube.com/embed/bhE4bdoWAAE" autoplay="0" %}